Direct Evidence in Sex Crimes Cases can be Filled with Lies

 Similarly, if there is no physical evidence of sexual contact, the case still turns on the credibility of the alleged victim and often the defendant.

-Other motivations include such things as money, vengeance, jealousy, to save a reputation, and even to deflect blame for some other wrong doing that the alleged victim is guilty of committing.
-It is important in defending these cases that the attorney have a clear understanding of the motivations of not only the alleged victim but of anyone likely to testify in the case.
+Other motivations include such things as money, vengeance, jealousy, to save a reputation, and even to deflect blame for some other wrongdoing that the alleged victim is guilty of committing.
+It is important in defending these cases that the Sandy, UT sex crimes attorney has a clear understanding of the motivations of not only the alleged victim but of anyone likely to testify in the case.
 Irrespective of the burden of proof, if you argue that the defendant did not commit the crime, the jury will demand that you explain to them why a person would make such a horrendous allegation if it weren’t true.
 Failing to meet the jury’s expectation in this regard will nearly always result in a conviction.

 Fighting Back Against False Allegations

 If you, or someone close to you, is facing sex crime charges, whether it is in Utah, Idaho or elsewhere, you need the services of our aggressive experienced trial lawyer to uphold your rights.
-This is the most important decision you’ll ever make — call us today for an instant consultation with one of our attorneys.
+This is the most important decision you’ll ever make — call us today at (801)-895-3143 for an instant consultation with a Salt Lake City criminal defense lawyer.
 We handle emergency visits and jailhouse calls around the clock.
 It’s never too early or too late to contact us.